 - Jaundice, where the skin and eyes develop a yellow coloring

-- Fever, nausea, vomiting or discolored stool
+- Fever, nausea, vomiting, or discolored stool

-- Chronic fatigue or exhaustion on a regular basis
+- Chronic fatigue or exhaustion regularly

 The most effective liver damage prevention is leading a healthy lifestyle.